SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Related Work

-{\bf Other Models}.
-In addition to the above-mentioned models, there are other notable models such as RAND \citep{bei23rand} and VGOD \citep{huang23vgod}.
-RAND is the first work, to the best of our knowledge, that leverages reinforcement learning in the unsupervised NAD task.
+\header {\bf Special Models}.
+In addition to the above-mentioned models, there are also special models that leverage novel measurements to design loss or reward functions for calculating anomalous scores.
+For instance, RAND \citep{bei23rand} is the first work that leverages reinforcement learning in the unsupervised NAD task.
 It introduces an anomaly-aware aggregator to amplify messages from reliable neighbors.
-On the other hand, VGOD presents a mixed-type framework that combines graph reconstruction and self-supervised models.
+On the other hand, VGOD \citep{huang23vgod} presents a mixed-type framework that combines a reconstruction model and a self-supervised model.
 It incorporates a variance-based module to sample positive and negative pairs for contrastive learning, along with an attribute reconstruction module to reconstruct node features.
-In contrast to these works, our SmoothGNN framework adopts a different strategy by utilizing feature reconstruction to assist in learning the SMeasure score, which serves as part of the objective function.
-This approach achieves superior performance while requiring significantly less running time.
+Afterward, REC \citep{dmitrii2023rec} utilizes a score-based generative model to boost the performance in this area.
+In contrast to these works, our SmoothGNN framework adopts a different strategy with theoretical analyses by utilizing feature reconstruction and the proposed SMeasure as the objective function, which achieves superior performance while requiring significantly less running time.